marvelmiles/soshare/README.md

 ## [Soshare](https://soshare.onrender.com)

-Mini social platform for sharing videos and posts within a vibrant community.
-This application is built with [react](https://react.dev/).
+This is a fullstack project built with [react](https://react.dev/).
+Soshare is a mini social platform for sharing videos and posts within a vibrant community.
 The main aim of building the project is to understand how video rendering and twitter commenting works.
 Currently this project uses http progressive streaming and a chronological commenting.

 - Frontend state management is handled by [redux](https://redux.js.org/).
 - [Material ui](https://mui.com) handles theming, user interface and responsiveness.